zhanghai/MaterialColdStart/README.md

 ## Usage

 > Note: To generate your own image assets, you will probably need a Linux installation.
-I may upload some pre-built ones later.
+I may upload some pre-built assets later.

 1. Modified the `.conf` files to reflect the layout of your main activity.
 You can set some of the values to `0` so that the corresponding area will be hidden.